 • Don’t over-edit

-• Cut long photo sections (like panoramas) and post as a carousel
+• Cut long photo sections (like panoramas) and post them as a carousel

 • Write interesting captions